tahermiyajee/first_repository/README.md

 # progam_1
-this is mu first python project
+this is my first python project